 - Work and Role: The middle-management squeeze, autonomy loss, and chronic vigilance that show up as elevated cortisol and blood pressure.

-- Community: The presence of people who actually know you, and the loneliness that costs years.
+- Community: The presence of people who know you, and the loneliness that costs years.

 - Relationship with Self: Self-compassion and the inner narrative that determines whether you act on a plan or abandon it after a hard week.

-The Fulcrum: Our Work in the Middle (the O)
+The Fulcrum: Our Shared Work in the Middle (the O)

-- Data: Advanced biomarkers, wearable trends, imaging, and continuous monitoring interpreted longitudinally, not as one-off snapshots.
+- Testing: Advanced biomarkers, wearable trends, imaging, and continuous monitoring interpreted longitudinally rather than as one-off snapshots.
 We work with fasting insulin, ApoB, hs-CRP (high-sensitivity C-reactive protein, an inflammation marker), Lp(a), HbA1c, full thyroid panels, micronutrients, and more.

-These are the levers you move every day.
+These are the levers that move every day, and your hands are the ones on them.
 Most plans stop here.
-Ours starts here, but only after the Modulators and the fulcrum are accounted for.
+Ours starts here, but only after the Modulators and the fulcrum are accounted for, and we stay with each one rather than handing it over as a list.
 We lead with Sleep inside this group because fixing sleep multiplies the value of every other change.

 4. Sleep (Restore)